Why a virtual HSM may be the solution you need for your next vehicle architecture

 Today modern vehicles are being designed to protect their users and owners in an everchanging landscape.
 The move towards greater use of software and the need to maintain the security and protection levels of the vehicle throughout its lifetime, poses many new challenges.

-Unlike a fixed-purpose hardware HSM, a TEE hosted software solution can be leveraged to run a broad range of Trusted Applications that can provide enhanced protection to application and services running in the normal world.
+Unlike a fixed-purpose hardware HSM, a TEE hosted software solution can be leveraged to run a broad range of Trusted Applications that can provide enhanced protection to applications and services running in the normal world.

 In addition, moving to a TEE-based virtual HSM solution reduces the number of physical parts that need to be included in hardware designs.
-This can also lead to cost saving savings for the hardware bill of materials.
+This can also lead to cost savings for the hardware bill of materials.

 By using a TEE based virtual HSM, existing software interfaces and APIs can be reused (always a big positive) but the same HSM code can be deployed in many domains within the vehicle such as the IVI, Network Gateway, ADAS systems etc.